 “This is a great opportunity that doesn’t exist in other places and it trains students in a different manner.
 It is very similar to a real, practical experience.” –Amaya

 The past 4th of May, a team of students from our Bachelor of Laws won the European Human Rights Moot Court Competition in Strasbourg, France.
 The participants were Marie Trapet, Luis Moyano and Marit Thomasdotter, who were guided by the professor Amaya Úbeda and Maria Diaz.
 They won the final round against the team from King’s College London, and were awarded with a traineeship at the European Court of Human Rights.
+Moreover, Marie Trapet won the prize for the best orator.

 Through an interview, the students and professors reflected about their experience and provided advice for successful teamwork and to thrive in this competition.